 - (viii) Prediction and quantification, by mathematical modelling or other technique approved by the Director, of construction and operational impacts on the water system(s) and the sensitive receivers due to those alterations and changes identified in (v) above and the pollution sources identified in (vi) above.
 The mathematical modelling requirements are set out in Appendix D-1 of this study brief.
-Possible impacts include changes in hydrology, flow regime, sediment erosion or deposition, water and sediment quality and the effects on the marine organisms due to such changes.
+Possible impacts include changes in hydrology, flow regime, sediment erosion or deposition, water quality and the effects on the marine organisms due to such changes.
 The location, nature, extent and rate of such works for the Project shall be clearly identified and evaluated.
-The assessment shall also take into account the additional loading and oxygen demand exerted by sediment disturbed.
-The prediction shall include possible different construction stages or sequences and different operation stages of the Project; - Identification and quantification of all dredging, backfilling, reclamation, (ix) mud/sediment transportation and disposal activities and requirements.
-Potential dumping ground to be involved shall also be identified.
-Field investigation, sampling and chemical and biological laboratory tests to characterize the sediment/mud concerned shall be conducted as appropriate.
+The prediction shall include possible different construction stages or sequences and different operation stages of the Project; - (ix) Identification and quantification of all dredging, backfilling, reclamation, mud/sediment transportation and disposal activities and requirements.
 The potential for the release of contaminants during dredging and other marine works shall be addressed using the chemical test results derived from sediment and marine water samples collected on site and relevant historic data.
-Appropriate laboratory tests such as elutriate tests in accordance with the USACE method, sediment pore water (interstitial water) analyses shall be performed on the sediment samples to simulate and quantify the degree of mobilization of various contaminants (including PCBs, PAHs, TBT and chlorinated pesticides) into the water column during dredging.
-The ranges of parameters to be analyzed; the number, location, depth of sediment, type and methods of sampling; sample preservation; and chemical and biological laboratory test methods to be used shall be subject to the approval of the The Applicant shall also address the pattern of the sediment deposition and the potential increase in turbidity and suspended solid levels in the water column and at the sensitive receivers due to the disturbance of sediments during dredging, backfilling and reclamation.
+The Applicant shall also address the pattern of the sediment deposition and the potential increase in turbidity and suspended solid levels in the water column and at the sensitive receivers due to the disturbance of sediments during dredging, backfilling and reclamation.
 The prediction and quantification of impacts on the hydrodynamic regime, and impact caused by sediment re-suspension and contaminants release shall be carried out by techniques to be approved by the Director;

-- (x) Report on the adequacy of the existing/planned sewerage and sewage treatment facilities for the handling, treatment and disposal of wastewater arising from the Project as required in Appendix D-2 of this study brief; - (xi) Subject to the assessment findings and recommendations from the Sewerage and Sewage Treatment Implications under Appendix D-2 of this study brief, the Applicants shall identify and quantify the water quality impacts due to such findings and recommendations.
+- (x) Report on the adequacy of the existing/planned sewerage and sewage treatment facilities for the handling, treatment and disposal of wastewater arising from the Project as required in Appendix D-2 of this study brief; - (xi) Subject to the assessment findings and recommendations from the Sewerage and Sewage Treatment Implications under Appendix D-2 of this study brief, the Applicants shall identify and quantify the water quality impacts due to such findings and recommendations and select suitable outfall locations to avoid water quality impact to water sensitive receivers.
 The water quality concerns could include, but not limited to, possible sewage overflow or emergency bypass due to capacity constraints of the sewerage system, emergencies arising from the Project; - (xii) Assessment of the cumulative impacts due to other related concurrent and planned projects, activities or pollution sources along the identified water system(s) and sensitive receivers that may have a bearing on the environmental acceptability of the Project; - (xiii) The Applicant shall devise mitigation measures to avoid or minimize the impacts identified above, including identification and evaluation of the best practicable dredging methods to minimize dredging and dumping requirements, demand for fill sources and non-point source pollution as far as possible.
 The residual impacts on the water system(s) and the sensitive receivers with regard to the relevant water and sediment quality objectives, criteria, standards or guidelines shall be assessed and quantified using appropriate mathematical models set out in Appendix D-1 to this study brief.